 If that’s true, then the dogs on this list must be truly emotive indeed, as they have some of the longest tails in the canine world.
 That’s good news for you, as their longer tails mean they can better express just how much they missed you while you were at work.
 If you’re looking for a long tail dog, check out the list below.

-The 15 Dog Breeds with Long Tails:
+The 15 Dog Breeds With Long Tails:

 1. Irish Wolfhound

-Keon, a Belgian pup, had a tail that checked in at two-and-a-half feet long!
+Keon, a Belgian pup, had a tail that checked in at 2.5 feet long!
 We can only imagine how bad it must have hurt to get whacked by that thing (and how careful you had to be closing doors in Keon’s house).

 This one can be hard to spot, as Akitas have tails that curl back towards their bodies.
 You may even see some dogs that have a tail that piles up on their backs.
 If you hold that tail out straight, though, you’ll find that it can stretch out for quite some distance.